Board of Trustees

 The Weston School Board of Trustees comprises:

-Five elected parent representatives Stefan Mavor (Chair), Louise Paterson, Mark Yeates, Nick Webster, Rick Suter along with Deidre Senior Principal and Caron Sullivan (Staff Trustee, elected by the staff).
+Five elected parent representatives Stefan Mavor (Chair), Louise Paterson, Mark Yeates, Nick Webster, Rick Suter along with Deidre Senior Principal and Kathryn Sim (Staff Trustee, elected by the staff).

 Board members are elected for a 3 year term.
 The Board typically meets every 6 weeks (working around school holidays breaks) which equates to approximately 10 meetings a year.
 The meetings are held in public and the meeting dates are published on the school website.
 On occasion there may be an in-committee section on the Agenda where the public will be excluded.